 Is the maximum prison sentence for POSSESSION of Class A drugs three months or six months?

 Is the maximum fine for POSSESSION of these drugs \$500 or \$1000?

 Can you get a fine and a prison sentence?

-Is the maximum prison sentence for DEALING Class A drugs 8 years, if you have a drug problem?
-Where can you go for help a drug is Class A, B or C?

-14 years or life in prison?
+Is the maximum prison sentence for DEALING Class A drugs 8 years, 14 years or life in prison?